ror-community/dev-ror-records/README.md

 ), which should be run after all new and updated JSON records to be included in the release are uploaded to the vX.X-rc branch.

 1. Go to https://github.com/ror-community/ror-records/actions/workflows/validate.yml (Actions > Create relationships in the ror-records repository)
-2. Click Run workflow at right, choose the current vX.X-rc branch and click the green Run workflow button.
+2. Click Run workflow at right, choose the current vX.X-rc branch, tick "Check box to validate relationshpis",  and click the green Run workflow button.
 3. It will take a few minutes for the workflow to run.
 If sucessful, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
 If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
 To see the error details, click the validate-filtes box on the workflow run page in Github.
 4. If this workflow fails, there's an issue with the data in one of more ROR record JSON files that needs to be corrected.
 In that case, check the error details, make the needed corrections, commit and push the files to the vX.X-rc branch and repeat steps 1-3 to re-run the Validate files workflow.